Registration opens Friday, May 24.

 Beer/Wine Sales – Always wanted to be a bartender?
 What outdoor festival would be complete without beer and wine?
 Beer and wine sales volunteers will be in an ideal location to enjoy the music, watch the festival, and meet a lot of people.
 We’ll take care of ID bracelets.
 Volunteers will pour drinks and must be at least 21 years old.

-Bucket Brigade – Want to help the festival continue in 2019?
+Bucket Brigade – Want to help keep the Festival free?
 HERE IS YOUR CHANCE!
-We need energetic, smiling folks roaming the site with our signature orange buckets looking for simple "drops in the bucket".
+We need energetic, smiling folks roaming the site with our signature orange buckets looking for "drops in the bucket".
 These donations to the festival will help with production of the next festival, so here is your chance to keep this wonderful event going!
 We are looking for outgoing volunteers that are comfortable asking for donations.
 This is a fun assignment where you can chat with festival patrons and hear some music all at the same time!
 Great assignment for groups to work together.

 Bucket Brigade Shift Captain – We are looking for enthusiastic and motivated volunteers with several years’ experience to help the Richmond Folk Festival running smoothly this year.
 Shift Captains will work with our Bucket Brigade Team Leaders to coordinate and execute our performance stage donation collection efforts.
 You will help rally the Bucket Brigade Teams to work in an organized and fun way to help Festival-goers “make a drop in the bucket” to help keep the Festival free.
 Email Jamie Thomas at email@example.com to express your interest in taking your Volunteer work to the next level!

-Family Area – Join us in the Family Area as we transform it into Camp Folk Fest!
-You can volunteer to help children play, create and learn s’more about the great outdoors!
-All Family Area volunteers will apply thru the Children’s Museum and must complete the interview process.
-To apply click here.
+Family Area – Join us in the Family Area as we transform it into an Out of This World experience!
+You can help children and their families play, create, and blast off for Infinite Fun!
+All Family Area volunteers will apply through the Children’s Museum and must complete the interview process.
+Apply for the family area here.

 Floater – Would you like to volunteer where help is needed most?
 Volunteer floaters are assigned to an area when they arrive at the Festival to check in for their shift.
 Volunteer floaters are very important to the changing demands of a busy Festival.